Video game console: History

 The first video game consoles were produced in the early 1970s.
 Ralph H. Baer devised the concept of playing simple, spot-based games on a television screen in 1966, which later became the basis of the Magnavox Odyssey in 1972.
 Inspired by the table tennis game on the Odyssey, Nolan Bushnell, Ted Dabney, and Allan Alcorn at Atari, Inc. developed the first successful arcade game, Pong, and looked to develop that into a home version, which was released in 1975.
 The first consoles were capable of playing only a very limited number of games built into the hardware.
 Programmable consoles using swappable ROM cartridges were introduced with the Fairchild Channel F in 1976, though popularized with the Atari 2600 released in 1977.

 Handheld consoles emerged from technology improvements in handheld electronic games as these shifted from mechanical to electronic/digital logic, and away from light-emitting diode (LED) indicators to liquid-crystal displays (LCD) that resembled video screens more closely.
 Early examples include the Microvision in 1979 and Game & Watch in 1980, and the concept was fully realized by the Game Boy in 1989.

 Both home and handheld consoles have become more advanced following global changes in technology.
-These technological shifts include including improved electronic and computer chip manufacturing to increase computational power at lower costs and size, the introduction of 3D graphics and hardware-based graphic processors for real-time rendering, digital communications such as the Internet, wireless networking and Bluetooth, and larger and denser media formats as well as digital distribution.
+These technological shifts include improved electronic and computer chip manufacturing to increase computational power at lower costs and size, the introduction of 3D graphics and hardware-based graphic processors for real-time rendering, digital communications such as the Internet, wireless networking and Bluetooth, and larger and denser media formats as well as digital distribution.

-Following the same type of Moore's law progression, home consoles are grouped into generations, each lasting approximately five years.
+Following the same type of Moore's law progression, home consoles are grouped into generations; each lasting approximately five years.
 Consoles within each generation share similar specifications and features, such as processor word size.
-While no one grouping of consoles by generation is universally accepted, one breakdown of generations, showing representative consoles, of each is shown below.
+While no one grouping of consoles by generation is universally accepted, a breakdown of generations, showing representative consoles of each, is shown below.